nadrino/kotor-walkthrough/kotor/walkthrough/065_Manaan.md

 ## Show proof to Shaelas

 - Replace T3 with Jolee (level up to 15)
+- Talk with Jolee (4/8) -> Talk the MAXIMUM !!! -> 8 before the leviathan !!!
+  - Why did you leave the Jedi?
+  - You did.
+You said you weren't a Jedi any longer.
+  - So are you a Jedi or not?
+  - So you're just some rogue Jedi.
+Big deal.
+  - I certainly don't think that.
+  - So the Jedi wronged you in some way, I take it?
+  - **Is this going to have a point?**
+  - **And?
+I don't get it.**
+  - So... you knew this Master Hortath?
+Or the Padawan?
+  - I don't understand...
 - Shaelas (Jolee + Bastila intervine)
     - I have information for you, Shaelas.
     - The Sith are training the Selkath youth in the ways of the Dark Jedi.
     - I've convinced your daughter to turn her back on the Sith ways.
     - I hope so.
     - **Keep your credits, Shaelas.
 A Jedi has no need of such rewards.** +2PCL sinon 500c -> PCL vont être important…
 - 2 LSP + 600 PX
 - Elora (SAVE)
     - [Persuade] Was Sunry having an affair?
         -> NEED SUCCEED -> otherwise fail -> Jolee saves -> but NO XP -> in fact ok (patch on XBox ?)
     - He has killed many Sith before.
     - Don't worry...
 I’ll save him (other already)
 - 500 PX